metabolomicsworkbench/MetGENE/README.md

 tictoc, curl, data.table, dplyr, ggplot2, ggrepel, httr, jsonlite, KEGGREST, plyr, reshape2, rlang, rvest, stringi, stringr, textutils, tidyr, tidyverse, tuple, utils, xtable

 Then, use the following commands and the output of the script can be used elsewhere.
 More information about the call syntax is provided in the respective R script files.
-For example, below, 3098 and 6120 are Entrez IDs for the genes HK1 and RPE respectively.
+For example, below, 3098 and 6120 are Entrez IDs for the genes HK1 and RPE, respectively.

 Rscript extractPathwayInfo.R hsa 3098 HK1 HomoSapiens > pathwayInfo.html